 We are proud of the practical well-rounded training that we provide.
-We have a diverse residency faculty, most of whom are practicing clinical physicists as well as graduate faculty teaching in the UF Medical Physics Graduate Program.
+The majority of our faculty are practicing clinical physicists, as well as graduate faculty teaching in the UF Medical Physics Graduate Program.
 Our residents have the opportunity to attend courses for didactic training, to teach lectures and demonstration labs for development as educators, and to learn from faculty who perform clinical testing.
 DIMPR residents will also teach radiology residents, participate in hospital committees, and contribute to administrative decision-making and regulatory compliance.
 Additional scholarly activities for DIMPR residents include monthly journal club sessions, annual mock oral board examinations, clinical research projects, and conference presentations.

 The UF DIMPR program recently began offering an optional third year for residents seeking additional training in nuclear medicine.
 With the current shortage of nuclear medicine physics residency programs in our country and the nuclear medicine imaging and safety expertise that we have available at the University of Florida, the UF DIMPR program’s optional third year is an attractive opportunity for interested residents.